BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ## Mains electricity

 BrewPi heating elements work at 230 / 240 V AC.
 How the elements are connected to your mains depends on where you live.
-In this section we talk you through the three main mains configurations and tell you how to determine the maximum power of the heating element you can connect safely.
+In this section we talk you through the three main configurations and tell you how to determine the maximum power of the heating element you can connect safely.
 When unsure about the details and regulations of your electricity provider, consult a local electrician.

 ### Single phase